signly-projects/signly-projects.github.io/README.md

  - max value: 400
  - min value: 100

-3. *signlyPageCounter* - stores the number of times was loaded on all pages
+3. *signlyPageCounter* - stores the number of times was loaded on all pages.